ga4gh/refget/docs/specification.md

 Reference sequences are fundamental to genomic analysis.
 To make their analysis reproducible and efficient, we require tools that can identify, store, retrieve, and compare reference sequences.
 The primary goal of the *Sequence Collections* (seqcol) project is **to standardize identifiers for collections of sequences**.
 Seqcol can be used to identify genomes, transcriptomes, or proteomes -- anything that can be represented as a collection of sequences.
 In brief, the project specifies 3 procedures:

 1. **An algorithm for encoding sequence identifiers from collections.**  The GA4GH standard [refget](http://samtools.github.io/hts-specs/refget.html) specifies a way to compute deterministic sequence identifiers from individual sequences themselves.
 Seqcol uses refget identifiers and adds functionality to wrap them into collections.
 Seqcol also handles sequence attributes, such as their names, lengths, or topologies.
-Seqcol identifiers are defined by a hash algorithm, rather than an accession authority, and are thus de-centralized and usable for many purposes, including private or new sequence collections, cases without connection to a central database, or validation of sequence collection content and provenance.
+Seqcol identifiers are defined by a hash algorithm, rather than an accession authority, and are thus de-centralized and usable for private sequence collections, cases without connection to a central database, or validation of sequence collection content and provenance.
-2. **A lookup API to retrieve a collection given an identifier.** Seqcol also specifies a RESTful API to enable retrieving the sequence collections given an identifier.
-This allows one to retrieve the exact reference genome used for an analysis.
+2. **A lookup API to retrieve a collection given an identifier.** Seqcol also specifies a RESTful API to retrieve the sequence collections given an identifier, to reproduce the exact reference genome used for analysis.
 3. **A comparison API to assess compatibility of two collections.** Finally, seqcol also provides a standardized method of comparing the contents of two sequence collections.
-This comparison function can be used to determine if analysis results that used different references genomes may still be compatible.
+This comparison function can be used to determine if analysis results based on different references genomes are compatible.

 ## Use cases

+Sequence collections presents fundamental concepts, and therefore the specification can be used for many downstream use cases.
+For example, we envision that seqcol identifiers could replace or live alongside the human-readable identifiers currently used to identify reference genomes (*e.g.* "hg38" or "GRCh38"), which would provide improved reproducibility.
+Some other examples of common use cases it helps with include:

 1. Given a collection identifier, retrieve the underlying sequence identifiers.
 2. Given a collection identifier, retrieve the underlying sequences.